Frequently Asked Questions

 What does a typical intensive day look like? +

-Multi-day intensives run 9am to 4pm with breaks built in.
+Intensive days run 9am to 4pm with breaks built in.
 The structure is collaborative and responsive to how each day unfolds, rather than following a fixed agenda.
-Preparation materials shared before you arrive will give you a clear sense of what to expect.
+The pre-intensive consultation will give you a clear sense of what to expect.
 Most people find the pace feels both focused and unhurried, which is the point of the format.

 What happens after an intensive ends? +

-Each intensive includes a post-intensive integration call within one to two weeks of completion.
-You also receive a personalized integration guide before you leave.
+Each intensive includes a post-intensive call within one to two weeks of completion.
 Integration is not an afterthought here.
 Processing continues after an intensive ends, and the follow-up is built into the structure to support that.

 What if I need to reschedule or cancel? +

-Cancellation and rescheduling policies are covered in detail in your intake paperwork and during the consultation call.
+Cancellation and rescheduling terms are covered in the client agreement provided after your first conversation.
 Because intensive dates are reserved well in advance, a deposit is required to hold your dates, and the cancellation policy reflects the clinical and scheduling investment involved.
 If something comes up, please reach out as early as possible.

 Do you offer a sliding scale? +